Vusisean11/valiant/README.md

 ## 🌐 Use cases & industries

-Parlant is ideal for organizations that demand precision and reliability from their AI agents.
+valiant is ideal for organizations that demand precision and reliability from their AI agents.
 It's currently being used to deliver complex conversational agents in:

   * **Regulated Financial Services:** Ensuring compliance and accuracy in customer interactions.
   * **Healthcare Communications:** Providing accurate, compliant, and sensitive patient information.